VarshaA127/Twitter-Sentiment-Analysis/README.md

 Figure: WordCloud

-• These words mostly signify that attacks are being done mostly at public places.
+• These words mostly signify that attacks are being done mostly at public places. <br>
-• Words like TTC, Transit, GoBus,Gotransit,Subway,etc strongly signify that these incidents happen while commuting.
+• Words like TTC, Transit, GoBus,Gotransit,Subway,etc strongly signify that these incidents happen while commuting. <br>
-• The word <b>"Random"</b> is in top 6 words, which tells us that these attacks are done randomly and there is lesser chance of any motive behind these attacks.
+• The word <b>"Random"</b> is in top 6 words, which tells us that these attacks are done randomly and there is lesser chance of any motive behind these attacks. <br>
-• I also noticed 'hate' being one in top 10 words, this signifies hate being spread for the attacks done, or it can cause a community hatred among the masses
+• I also noticed 'hate' being one in top 10 words, this signifies hate being spread for the attacks done, or it can cause a community hatred among the masses <br>

 3. For the Sentiment analysis I've prepared a bar graph and scatter plot